-Change readiness is defined as an individual’s beliefs, attitudes and intentions regarding the extent to which change is needed and the organisation’s capacity to successfully undertake change.
+Change readiness is defined as an individual’s beliefs, attitudes and intentions regarding the extent to which change is needed and the organisation’s capacity to undertake change successfully.

 1. Clarify the reasons for change

-Are the reasons for change clear – the Why and the organisational drivers behind it.
-Also the level of urgency around it, i.e. is it really critical for the business to do this immediately, if so explain why now and why this takes higher priority than other initiatives.
-Often people do not disagree that the change should happen, they just don’t agree with why it has to happen at that time, when so many other changes may be in progress already.
+Are the reasons for change clear?
+It is important to outline why the change is needed and the organisational drivers behind it.
+Also, consider the level of urgency around it, i.e. is it really critical for the business to do this immediately?
+If so, explain why and why this takes higher priority than other initiatives.
+Often people do not disagree that the change should happen; they just don’t agree with why it has to happen at that time, when so many other changes may be in progress already.

-2. Agree the extent and scope of change needed
+2. Agree on the extent and scope of change needed

 Understand what must be preserved and maintained during change.
-For instance, if you have a really good culture for teamwork and collaboration, you don’t want to lose that when introducing hybrid working or switching fully to remote working.
-Regardless of the scale and potential disruption of change, continuity of critical services and service level agreements with customers have to be protected during change.
+For instance, if you have a good teamwork and collaboration culture, you don’t want to lose that when introducing hybrid working or switching to fully remote working.
+Regardless of the scale and potential disruption of change, continuity of critical services and service level agreements with customers must be protected during change.
 So emphasise what will stay the same along with what needs to change.

 3. Establish clear roles, reporting lines and ground rules

-Have clear roles been established for directing, supporting, designing and implementing this change, are people clear on their roles, and how they will work with each other and across teams?
-Often project and change teams are formed at short notice, with people from different specialist areas, divisions and locations, so they may be working together for the first time.
+Have clear roles been established for directing, supporting, designing and implementing this change, are people clear on their roles and how they will work with each other and across teams?
+Project and change teams are often formed at short notice, with people from different specialist areas, divisions and locations, so they may be working together for the first time.
 Team members should agree on the processes to follow for raising issues, reporting, and making decisions.